HMS Alert (1804): Royal Navy

 The Royal Navy purchased Oxford in May 1804, for £6805, and renamed her Alert.
 Perry & Co., Blackwall, fitted her between 27 May and 8 June.
-She then under went further fitting at Woolwich between 8 June and 9 August.
+She then underwent further fitting at Woolwich between 8 June and 9 August.
 Her refitting for naval service cost a further £3730.

 Commander Donald Mackay commissioned Alert in June.
 The next month Commander James Johnstone replaced Mackay and sailed Alert for the North Seas and the Downs.

 Commander Robert Williams assumed command in October 1805, with Commander John Bushby succeeding him in 1807.
 Commander Williams returned to Alert in 1808.

 Commander Alexander Renney assumed command in March 1809.
 He sailed her to Newfoundland on 3 May 1809 and on 18 March 1810.
-In November 1811 Commander George Trollope replace Renny.
+In November 1811, Commander George Trollope replace Renny.

 Commander Thomas Lamb Poldue Laugharne assumed command of Alert in January 1812.
-On 5 April he sailed for Newfoundland.
+On 5 April, he sailed for Newfoundland.

 Capture

 Laugharne and Alert were cruising from Newfoundland searching for the American sloop USS Hornet when on 13 August they sighted a vessel at 41°0′N 32°24′W. They sailed towards the vessel and prepared to engage.
 When they got closer the vessel raised the American flag.
 Alert opened fire, but realizing that the American vessel was a frigate then sought to disengage.
 They were unable to escape the frigate, which fired on them.
 Outgunned and outnumbered, Laugharne was forced to strike; Alert had had three men wounded.
 Alert was the first British warship to surrender to the United States Navy during the War of 1812.